rpifuntime/Text2CWaudio/README.md

 # Text2CWaudio
-Converts a text file into CW and saves as an mp3
+Converts a text file into CW and saves as an mp3 file for playback.

 There are a couple of dependancies that can be resolved following the steps below.